TradingLabXYZ/Docs/Marketing/FirstCompetition.md

 - Second position 5 MM + 50 LAB
 - Third position 3 MM + 30 LAB

+Add a trade on TradingLab + 10 points

 Get 1 LAB for each point below:
 - Follow us on Twitter
 - Follow us on Youtube
 - Follow us on Metafora